HISTORY OF THE PROVINCE

 - To work in collaboration or alongside the SMA Fathers.

-OLA Sisters are found in the urban and rural areas of Nigeria and they are involved in education, health care and Pastoral ministry – teaching of Catechism, home visitation, hospital visitation, youth development, Justice Development and Peace Commission, urban apostolate such as prison visitation and working for and with prisoners, care of destitute, care of street children, HIV/AIDS enlightenment and prevention programmes, counseling and caring for people living with AIDS.
+OLA Sisters are found in the urban and rural areas of Nigeria and they are involved in education, health care and Pastoral ministry – teaching of Catechism, home visitation, hospital visitation, youth development, Justice Development and Peace Commission, urban apostolate such as prison visitation and working for and with prisoners, care of destitute, care of street children, HIV/AIDS enlightenment and prevention programs, counseling and caring for people living with AIDS.

 Nigerian OLA sisters are on mission to other counties proclaiming the Good News of our Lord Jesus Christ.
-There are Sisters on mission in Tanzania, Ghana, Argentina, Niger Republic, Chad, Ivory Coast, Togo, Italy, France and Lebanon.
+There are Sisters on mission in Tanzania, Ghana, Argentina, Niger Republic, Chad, Benin Republic, Ivory Coast, Togo, Italy, France and Lebanon.